 Client Review: Property Owner plans a rehab of their community to upgrade the common areas and fitness center at a 300-unit community.

 The Work: RealtyCom was asked to help the Owner determine how best to provide High-Speed Internet and cable services in their newly planned fitness center, which would have multiple wall-mounted flat screens, in addition to state-of-the art Life-Cycle equipment with integrated video screens and Internet access.
 Additionally, the other common areas contained eight more HD wall-mounted flat screens that needed service.

-First, RealtyCom worked with the low voltage consultant and architect to understand the layout of the new addition, the planned location of the fitness equipment and video screens.
+RealtyCom worked with the owner’s low voltage consultant and architect to understand the layout of the new addition, the planned location of the fitness equipment and video screens.
 We then reviewed the specifications for the Life-Cycle equipment to determine what the resident experience would be.
-Last we reviewed the existing Service Provider agreements to determine what video and Internet services were included as free courtesy services for the asset.
+Finally, we reviewed the existing Service Provider agreements to determine what video and Internet services were included as free courtesy services for the asset.

 RealtyCom negotiated a new agreement with the LEC to provide courtesy services to common area flat screens at no charge to the property.
-In addition, under the terms of the new MSO agreement, our client received hardware allowing all the Fitness Center flat screens and integrated monitors to receive 80 video channels at no cost.
+In addition, under the terms of the new MSO agreement, our client received hardware allowing all the Fitness Center flat screens and integrated monitors to receive 80 cable channels at no cost.

 The Results: RealtyCom created a deal structure with both the Service Providers in this market that was ultimately the best use and value of their services.
 The contracts with the Service Providers resulted in an annual savings of over $200,000.
 Moreover, RealtyCom does not collect a fee on value created under complimentary services.